Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Fuck!
 What’s that?!"

-"Uh...Incoming.
+"Uh...
+Incoming.
 Missile.
 That’s what that is."

 "Can you shake it?"

 "Relax, we got a bugout beacon in orbit…" Daar licked his jowls as he concentrated and threaded *Drunk on Turkey* neatly down a river valley, so low that Coombes kept expecting to hear branches slap at the ship’s belly.
-"Next target is...twenty klicks."
+"Next target is... twenty klicks."

 Coombes nodded and did his part.
 "Locked."
 At least, that’s what he presumed the stylized eye-shaped icon with the X in the middle meant.